m5stack/m5-docs/en/get-started/establish-serial-connection.rst

 Check port on Linux and MacOS
 -----------------------------

-To check the device name for the serial port of your ESP32 board (or external converter dongle), run this command two times, first with the board / dongle unplugged, then with plugged in.
+To check the device name for the serial port of your your board board (or external converter dongle), run this command two times, first with the board / dongle unplugged, then with plugged in.
 The port which appears the second time is the one you need:

 Linux ::